John is a fervent writer, gamer, and guitar lover. He is a former automatic-transmission repairer, welder, and hobbyist game developer.

 In order to understand why having more gears is beneficial to a driving experience, you first need to understand a little about gear ratios.
-But not that much, so if you have a basic grasp of how gears work on, say, a mountain bike, you can probably skip this bit.
-If not, get ready for a super simplified explanation.
+That said, if you have a basic grasp of how gears work on, say, a mountain bike, you can probably skip this bit.
+If not, get ready for a super-simplified explanation.

 Imagine the aforementioned mountain bike.
-The if the cog attached to your pedals is the same size as the cog attached to the wheel, then every complete turn of the pedals will result in a complete turn of the wheel.
-This is a one to one (1:1) gear ratio.
-Now, if the cog on the pedals is half the size of the cog on the wheel (2:1), the wheel will make two complete revolutions for every one complete turn of the pedals.
+If the cog attached to your pedals is the same size as the cog attached to the wheel, then every complete turn of the pedals will result in a complete turn of the wheel.
+This is a one-to-one (1:1) gear ratio.
+Now, if the cog on the pedals is half the size of the cog on the wheel (2:1), the wheel will make two complete revolutions for every complete turn of the pedals.
 This means that the bike will effectively cover twice as much ground for every complete turn of the pedals than it would with a 1:1 ratio.

 Check out the video below for a visual take on gear ratios and how they work.